 Successful as a Chicano poet, Rodriguez thought he had put the streets and his own days as a gang member behind him—until his young son joined a gang.
 Rodriguez fought for his child by telling his own story in the national bestseller Always Running: La Vida Loca, Gang Days in L.A.
 This vivid memoir explores gang life and cautions against the death and destruction that haunts its participants.
 A New York Times Notable Book, Always Running was named one of the nation’s 100 most censored titles by the American Library Association.
 The book has been included on school reading lists nationwide, but has often been the subject of controversy due to its frank depictions of gang life.

 Jonathan Kozol called Always Running "An absolutely unique work: richly literary and poetic, yet urgent and politically explosive at the same time...
 A permanent testament to human courage and transcendence."
 Writing in The New York Times Book Review, Gary Soto said "Rodriguez's account of his coming of age is vivid, raw... fierce, and fearless...
 Here's truth no television set, burning night and day, could ever begin to offer."
+Always Running was later adapted as a play by LJR and Hector Rodriguez.
 In 2012, Rodriguez published It Calls You Back: An Odyssey of Love, Addiction, Revolutions, and Healing.
 This sequel to Always Running was nominated for the National Book Critics Circle Award.
 His next book, From Our Land to Our Land; Imaginings and Musings of a Native Xicanx Writer will be released from Seven Stories Press on December 24, 2019.

 His books for children, America Is Her Name and It Doesn't Have To Be This Way: A Barrio Story, were published in English and Spanish, and have won several prizes including a Parent’s Choice Book Award.
 Rodriguez is also the author of Hearts and Hands: Creating Community in Violent Times, and a novel, Music of the Mill.
 As well, he is the co-editor of Rushing Waters, Rising Dreams: How the Arts Are Transforming a Community with Denise M. Sandoval, which was honored by the Independent Publishers of America.
 In 1993, Rodriguez received the Dorothea Lang-Paul Taylor Prize in Journalism with photojournalist Donna De Cesare for their coverage of Salvadoran gang youth in Los Angeles and El Salvador.